jlima91/ska-sdp-instrumental-calibration/README.md

 [![Documentation Status](https://readthedocs.org/projects/ska-telescope-ska-sdp-instrumental-calibration/badge/?version=latest)](https://ska-telescope-ska-sdp-instrumental-calibration.readthedocs.io/en/latest/?badge=latest)

 The **Instrumental Calibration Pipeline (INST)** is a cli application which is used to perform calibration operations on the SKA visibility data.
+It mainly provides Instrumental calibration pipeline and Taget calibration pipeline.

 This repository contains the functions to generate the initial calibration products during standard SKA batch processing.
 It includes